n6ufal/Letter-Demon/README.md

    - The window hides, the word gets typed, Roblox regains focus
    - The window comes back when it's done

-### Advanced Features

-#### Custom Trap Endings
+**Custom Trap Endings**

-Trap endings are word suffixes that are statistically hard for opponents to continue from.
-The default trap endings included in the config are **demonstration examples only** and show how the word engine prioritizes selected suffixes based on their order in `trap_endings.txt`:
+Trap endings are word suffixes that are statistically difficult for opponents to continue from.
+The engine scores each word by finding its longest matching suffix and prioritizing based on position in `trap_endings.txt` — earlier = higher priority.
-- **Order matters** — First ending = hardest score, last ending = easiest score
-- The engine finds the longest matching suffix in each word and assigns it a score accordingly
-- Earlier endings in the file get higher priority scores

-**Using Your Custom Trap Endings:**

-This project includes a more comprehensive, handpicked collection of trap endings optimized for the Last Letter game:
+The default config ships with placeholder examples just to show the format.
+The real collection is the handpicked `trap_endings.txt` in `data/`.

+**Loading the included trap endings:**

 1. Click **Advanced → Load** (Trap Endings section)
-2. Navigate to the `data/` folder and select `trap_endings.txt`
+2. Navigate to `data/` and select `trap_endings.txt`
+3. Changes take effect immediately

-3. The file contains one ending per line, ordered by difficulty
-4. Lines starting with `#` are treated as comments and ignored
+The file contains one suffix per line, ordered by difficulty.
+Lines starting with `#` are comments and are ignored by the engine.
-5. Changes take effect immediately

-**Recommended Setup:**
+**Recommended setup:**
-- **Dictionary**: Load `mixed-old-complete-dict.txt` from the `dictionaries/` folder
+- Dictionary: `mixed-old-complete-dict.txt` from `dictionaries/`
-- **Trap Endings**: Load `trap_endings.txt` from the `data/` folder (handpicked by the author)
+- Trap Endings: `trap_endings.txt` from `data/` (handpicked, optimized for Last Letter)
-- **Word Exceptions**: Edit from the **Advanced** menu to add any words you want to block

-Example `trap_endings.txt` structure:
+- Word Exceptions: `exceptions.txt` from `data/`

+**Example structure:**
 ```
-# Hardest endings first (highest priority)
--ness
--ment
--ing
--ion
-# ... more suffixes ordered by difficulty
+# comment lines are ignored
+ocy
+loh
+sz
+osa
 ```

-#### Word Exceptions
+---

+**Word Exceptions**

 Stop the engine from ever suggesting certain words:

 - Click **Advanced → Edit** (Exceptions section)
 - Add one word per line
 - Useful for slurs, proper nouns, slang, or anything else you want blocked